5 Self-Tanning Tips From the ProsJune 17, 2021

-It’s important to blend thoroughly, but don’t overdo it by rubbing the formula into skin.
+It’s important to blend thoroughly, but don’t overdo it by rubbing the formula into the skin.
 “This actually causes the self-tan to break and streak,” says Evans.
-“Always use enough so that the tan can be easily smoothed onto the skin and absorb and develop evenly.”
+“Always use enough so that the tan can be easily smoothed onto the skin and absorbed and developed evenly.”

 To ensure a streak-free finish, Claghorn recommends using a tanning mitt instead of your bare hands for application.
 “Apply self-tanner in circular motions and use the color of the formula as a guide (if there is one) to ensure there aren’t streaks,” she says.

 One formula that makes application a breeze is the L’Oréal Paris Sublime Bronze Self-Tanning Water Mousse.
 It has a foam texture that smooths onto skin and absorbs quickly.

 To help achieve a flawless application, Claghorn says she likes to apply self-tanner in front of a mirror.
 “I also go over every area twice, and after I’m finished, I wait as long as I possibly can to get dressed,” she says.